Zachattack98/CS170-Project-1/README.md

 The end/goal puzzle will be given, {{1,2,3}, {4,5,6}, {7,8,0}}, so all we need to decide is the initial puzzle and the search algorithm to implement.

-First, run the output frame of mainTree.cpp in the open terminal by typing $output mainTree.cpp.
+First, run the output frame of mainTree.cpp in the open terminal by typing ./runproject.

 (1)